ecmwf/earthkit-data/docs/guide/xarray/overview.rst

 Xarray engine: overview
 ////////////////////////

-Earthkit-data comes with its own Xarray engine called "earthkit" to perform conversions between :ref:`grib` and Xarray data.
+Earthkit-data comes with its own Xarray engine called "earthkit" to convert :ref:`fieldlist`\_s to Xarray.

 Creating Xarray from GRIB
 --------------------------